-Refund Policy for international students
+Refund Policy for new international students

 This policy is in line with Ireland’s immigration regulations.Any administration charges cover a range of costs that include but are not limited to, counselling, application processing, receipts, bank charges, international office support, recruitment costs and opportunity costs.